 Posting the Eviction Notices

-Under the Virginia eviction laws, you must send a tenant a notice to end the tenancy.
-The type of eviction notice to post depends on the reason for the eviction.
+Under the eviction laws, you must send a tenant a notice to end the tenancy.
+The type of eviction notice to post depends on the reason for the evictions.
 They are as follows.

 For tenancies in a written rental agreement, the written agreement will be the point of reference regarding grace periods, due dates, and late fees (if any).

-Once rent becomes late and a landlord wishes to evict the tenant from the property, the landlord must serve them the 5-Day Notice to Pay.
-This will give the tenant only 5 days to either cover the unpaid rent or move out.
+Once rent becomes late and a landlord wishes to evict tenants from the property, the landlord must serve them the 5-Day Notice to Pay rent.
+This will give the tenant only 5 days to either cover the unpaid rent or move out with all their possession.
 If they ignore the written notice and don't pay the due rent, you, as the landlord, can continue with the eviction.

-Examples of curable lease violations include property damage, correctable health/safety violations, and keeping an unauthorized pet.
+Examples of curable lease violation include property damage, correctable health/safety violations, and keeping an unauthorized pet.

 If the tenant chooses not to move out within thirty days, a landlord can continue with the Virginia eviction process.